VictorQueiroz/Technical-Assessment_Simple_Books_RESTful-API/README.md

 `configuration.secret.ts` file is supposed to keep secret information, default configurations.

-Since this is an example, no secret information is required, but, it is ready to use it for that purpose.
+Since this is an example, no secret information is required, but it is ready to use it for that purpose.

 Copy `src/configuration.example.ts` to `src/configuration.secret.ts`.
 Then